howonlee/Cantor-Time/readme.md

 Introduction
 ---

-What should be the theoretical mean time of a software project? _Infinite._
+What is the variance of the expected time of a human endeavor of construction or creation, a project? _Infinite._ The reason why is that project times don't follow a well-behaved normal distribution, but a power law.

 >"You will be home before the leaves fall from the trees."
 >
 >_Kaiser Wilheim II of Germany, August 1914.
 The war went on for four years._

 People have thought a lot about why huge failures in time forecasting occur.
+There's no silver bullet for solving them, said Fred Brooks, as to why software is hard.

-But I think some thought should also be given to _how_ these huge failures occur: that is, the geometry and structure of the project that is fucking up.
+But I think the beginning of the examination should be _how_ these huge failures occur: that is, the geometry and structure of the project that is fucking up.

-I think some ideas from B. Mandelbrot's work can shed some light on that structure, because this allows us to think with principled thoughts about the mean time for software projects.
+I think some ideas from B. Mandelbrot's work can shed some light on that structure.

 People have thought in this way before, but I'm not sure if it's been popularized among the greater programmer population.